theshajha/whisper-realtime-speech-to-text-summary/Readme.md

 ## Recognitions

 This repository would not be possible without [pyannote.audio](https://github.com/pyannote/pyannote-audio), [OpenAI Whisper](https://github.com/openai/whisper)
-Some other notable repository that I referenced to build this - [Whisper Real Time](https://github.com/davabase/whisper_real_time)
+Some other notable repository that I referenced to build this - [Whisper Real Time](https://github.com/davabase/whisper_real_time), [Whisper AI Show & Tell](https://github.com/openai/whisper/discussions/categories/show-and-tell)

 The code in this repository is public domain.